-We are now able to welcome back a limited number of volunteers in a Covid safe manner.
+We are welcoming back a limited number of volunteers in a Covid-safe manner.
 Please read about how volunteering will operate during the Covid19 pandemic at this link.
 More info on applying here.

-Volunteering at Horton Community Farm (HCF) gives you the opportunity to gain experience of organic growing and site maintenance as well as sharing your knowledge and experience with us.
+Volunteering at Horton Community Farm (HCF) is an opportunity to gain experience of organic growing and site maintenance as well as sharing your knowledge and experience with us.
 Enjoy working outdoors, learning new skills, meeting new people, adding to your CV and all while making a real difference to a fantastic urban green space.
 Tasks include planting, harvesting, watering, digging, weeding, cutting back, mowing and hedge trimming.

 We hope to hear from you!
 Long term, we aim to make our services accessible to as wide a range of people as possible.
 If we can’t accommodate you at this time we will be in touch in the future when we have more capacity.